-If I had to choose my favourite London hotel restaurant Theo Randall at the InterContinental would be a very strong contender.
+If I had to choose my favourite London hotel restaurant Theo Randall at the InterContinental London Park Lane would be a very strong contender.
 Located in the heart of London’s Mayfair Theo’s restaurant consistently serves wonderful Italian cuisine, food that made me a fan from the first time I visited.

-The restaurant has its staple dishes: starters with delicious pasta and fresh seafood, main courses with seasonal cuts and accompaniments.
-Theo’s fish and game main courses are amongst my favourites, as soon as I see pigeon on the menu I have eyes for little else.
-The seafood taglierini with it’s rich tomato sauce is another stand out dish for me, I’ve travelled far and haven’t tasted many finer seafood pasta delights.
-The pan fried squid with fresh cannellini beans is always fabulous, worth a trip to the restaurant on its own.
-I remember first seeing it on the menu, squid and beans – two of my least favourite foods – not for me.
-Husband ordered the dish and convinced me to try a little, needless to say I was instantly hooked, if memory serves I remember convincing him to swap starters.
+The restaurant has its staple dishes: starters with delicious pasta and fresh seafood, and main courses with seasonal cuts and accompaniments.
+Theo’s fish and game main courses are amongst my favorites, as soon as I see pigeon on the menu I have eyes for little else.
+The seafood taglierini with its rich tomato sauce is another stand-out dish for me, I’ve traveled far and haven’t tasted many finer seafood pasta delights.
+The pan-fried squid with fresh cannellini beans is always fabulous, and worth a trip to the restaurant on its own.
+I remember first seeing it on the menu, squid, and beans – two of my least favorite foods – were not for me.
+My husband ordered the dish and convinced me to try a little, needless to say, I was instantly hooked, I remember convincing him to swap starters.

-The InterContinental is like a second home to my family and I. We check in, get a drink in the club lounge and head down to Theo’s for seafood Taglierini and lemon tart, it all makes for a relaxed evening in the centre of the madness that is London.
+The InterContinental is like a second home to my family and me.
+We check-in, get a drink in the club lounge and head down to Theo’s for seafood Taglierini and lemon tart, it all makes for a relaxed evening in the center of the madness that is London.
 I can’t recommend it highly enough.

 COPYRIGHT 2014 - 2023 LUXURYTRAVELDIARY.COM REPRODUCTION WITHOUT CONSENT FORBIDDEN.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.